-- i.
-Should one of our employee come in close contact with a person, including family members, (Face-to-face contact within 6 feet greater than 15 minutes within a 24 hour period) who is showing symptoms (listed in 7A of the Infectious Disease Prevention Plan), or the person is in the process of being tested for the COVID 19 virus, SSH will take the following action: - ii.
+Should one of our employee come in close contact with a person, including family members, (Face-to-face contact within 6 feet greater than 15 minutes within a 24 hour period) who is showing symptoms (listed in 7A of the Infectious Disease Prevention Plan), or the person is in the process of being tested for the COVID 19 virus, SSH will take the following action:

+- ii.
 SSH requires the employee to notify their Human Resource Manager immediately - a.
 SteelSummit Ohio & SteelSummit TN.
-Michelle Petersen 615.779.0609
+Michelle Petersen 615.779.0609 - b.

-- b.
 Magic Grand Rapids & Magic Decatur: Brenda Ritsema 616.532.1347 - c.
 If notification by the employee is made through their supervisor, it is the responsibility of the supervisor to notify the Human Resource Manager. - iii.
 The company will ensure the employee that he/she will not be identified by name to their co-workers as showing symptoms while keeping in compliance with the Americans With Disabilities Act ("ADA") and HIPPA. - iv.
-The employee will be instructed to stay at home and self-quarantine for 14 days at which time they will be allowed to return to work providing they are not showing symptoms. - v.
-If the test results for the person they came in contact with are negative for the COVID 19 virus, the SSH employee may return to work providing the test of the person they came in contact with was performed 7 days after the onset of symptoms.
+The employee will be instructed to stay at home and self-quarantine for 10 days at which time they will be allowed to return to work providing they are not showing symptoms. - v.
+If the test results for the person they came in contact with is negative for the COVID 19 virus, the SSH employee may return to work providing the test of the person they came in contact with was performed 5 days after the onset of their symptoms. - vi.
+If the employee has a COVID test performed 5 days after the initial exposure to a person having symptoms and the SSH employee's results are negative, the employee may return 7 days after self-quarantine.